Style Guide

 - **DAG:** A directed acyclic graph (DAG) is a data modeling or structuring tool typically used in data architectures.

-Attribute listsβ
+Attribute lists

 Use lists with inline code formatting to list attributes for components such as objects.
+Do not bold the inline code.

 - Example